 Churn Rate (CR)

 Churn rate (or attrition rate) refers to the proportion of players who leave during a given time period.
 It is a possible indicator of customer dissatisfaction, cheaper and/or better offers from the competition, more successful sales and/or marketing by the competition, or reasons having to do with the customer life cycle.
 One minus the churn rate is the retention rate.

 The lifetime value of a customer refers to the total revenues generated by an individual player over time from all spending, discounted by the time value of money.
 CLV is critical both from the standpoint of marketing investment (when dealing with a high acquisition cost) and when looking to improve retention rates.
 CLV helps you make important business decisions about sales, marketing, product development, and customer support.

-CLV can be calculated historically, over specific timeframe, or it can be predictive.
-Each of these calculations serve different purposes.
-But, predictive CLV is the most powerful way to not only understand what a player is worth to you now, but also how their value will change overtime.
+CLV can be calculated historically, over a specific timeframe, or it can be predictive.
+Each of these calculations serves different purposes.
+But predictive CLV is the most powerful way to not only understand what a player is worth to you now, but also how their value will change over time.
 Improving CLV has a dramatic impact on the business and is done by improving the repeat purchase rate or improving the average order value (bet value).

-One of the simplest and straightforward way to calculate CLV is (NGR per player) * (# Life Time Months) as described here.
+One of the simplest and straightforward ways to calculate CLV is (NGR per player) * (# Life Time Months) as described here.

 NGR / Deposits ratio

 Low values might indicate a high number of winners or abusers.
 High values are showing players spending more money than usual.

 This will show how many times players circulate each money they have deposited: higher figures mean that it takes more time to lose whilst lower results indicate that players are losing at a faster pace.
 Deviation from the standard might also mean that the games don’t function as they should (RNG problems)

 Provides with a reliable method to project the expected true loss out of gaming activity.